 Up by the NE spur.
 From the forks, the route continues up the TR branch of the stream, with several crossings, for 6 minutes before zig-zagging up on the L. After about an hour, the track becomes less steep, and a further hour or so brings the hut.
 Eight or ten minutes above the hut, on a small knob, the indistinct Henderson route joins from the Pukeatua track.
 After a further 25 minutes, the track emerges onto the open tops, passing the transmitter station on .1094 before arriving at the large trig beacon on the summit, about an hour from the hut. [revised October 2018]

-The first hour from the Maymorn Junction is along a gentle ridge which drops finally to a major saddle.
+In the first hour from the Maymorn Junction, the track climbs gently, continues along a ridge, and drops finally to a major saddle.
 From here the trail climbs steeply towards Kapakapanui another 75 minutes away.

-From the Maymorn Junction saddle, the track climbs a little over .822, the actual Maymorn Junction, then drops steadily to join the trail from the Frances Stream.
+From the Maymorn Junction saddle, the track climbs a little over .822 to the actual Maymorn Junction, then drops steadily to join the trail from the Frances Stream.
 Renata Hut, currently (2017) in poor repair, should be reached in 30-45 minutes from the 4WD road.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.